STAMP-project/dspot/README.md

       --automatic-builder=<automaticBuilder>
                              Specify the automatic builder to be used.
 Valid values: Maven, Gradle Default value: Maven -c, --cases, --test-cases, --test-methods=<testCases>[,<testCases>...]
-                             Specify the test cases to amplify.
+                             Specify the test cases to amplify.By default, DSpot selects all the tests methods.
       --cache-size=<cacheSize>
                              Specify the size of the memory cache in terms of the number of store entries Default
                                value: 10000